 - 8.1.
 In addition to the regular review by risk owners, MT will review the Corporate Risk Register every six months regularly to consider whether: - the identified risks are appropriate and up-to-date - the actions and controls in place are adequate and appropriate - the revised risk score is appropriate - any additional action is needed to help mitigate the risk - any new risks should be added to the Register, either for new activities or for existing activities where the risk level may have increased. - 8.2.
-The Corporate Risk Register will be reviewed regularlyat every meeting of by by the Audit and Risk Committee twice a year.
+The Corporate Risk Register will be reviewed by at every meeting of the Audit and Risk Committee twice a year.
 Where a risk score has increased, the reasons for the change will be set out.

-Policy updated: January 20229 Next update due: January 20242 Contact officer: Head of Governance Director of Finance Senior Governance Officer
+Policy updated: January 20220 Next update due: January 20242 Formatted: Underline, Font color: Red